CONDUCTING THE BEST PROGRAM & PROJECT ASSESSMENTS

-First, Why is it Important to Conduct a Project Assessment?
+Why is it Important to Conduct a Project Assessment in the Beginning?

-When you initially join a project as a Change Manager, Program Manager or a Project Manager, your first priority will be to conduct a thorough review of the project.
-This needs to be done before (or in parallel) to conducting a stakeholder assessment, a change impact analysis and a change readiness assessment.
+When you initially join a project or business program as a Change Manager, Program Manager, or Project Manager, your first priority will be to conduct a thorough review of the project or program.
+This needs to be done before (or in parallel) to conducting a stakeholder assessment, a change impact analysis, and a change readiness assessment.

-The goal of conducting a project analysis to understand the scope, scale, timeline and overall objectives of the project.
+The goal of conducting a project analysis is to understand the scope, scale, timeline, and overall objectives of the program.
 This knowledge then allows you to better develop and implement the project management deliverables or the change management deliverables that are critical to support the project and make it successful.

-Without doing a project assessment, you will always be one step behind, and will always be playing catch-up.
-This is not an ideal state for you if you are a Project Manager, Program Manager, or Change Manager that has been assigned a new or an existing project.
+Without doing a program assessment, you will always be one step behind, and will always be playing catch-up, including during meetings.
+This is not an ideal state for you if you are a Project Manager, Lead, Program Manager, or Change Manager that has been assigned to a new or an existing project.

 Conducting an assessment of a project involves understanding and documenting the nature of the change that the project is looking to implement.